 When someone is looking at lending options, occasionally their 401(k) is one of them.
 Why wouldn’t you take a loan from your 401(k); you’re technically paying yourself interest, right?
 Unfortunately, it’s not that straightforward.
-In most cases, an investors can distribute money from their 401(k) as a loan.
+In most cases, an investor can distribute money from their 401(k) as a loan.
 The loan value can be up to… Continue reading 401(k) Loans – Are You Really Paying Yourself Interest?

 Many people own a trust as part of their estate plan.
 Prior to 2020, it was common to have the beneficiary of an IRA be a trust.
 A See-Through Trust allows individuals to pass IRAs, via a trust, to their trust beneficiaries.
 There are several reasons to name a trust as the beneficiary of an… Continue reading How the SECURE Act Could be Detrimental to Your Beneficiaries